ProzorroUKR/openprocurement.api/docs/source/tutorial.rst

    :code:

 And again we have `201 Created` response code, `Location` header and body with extra `id`, `tenderID`, and `dateModified` properties.

-Let's check what tender registry contains:

-.. include:: tutorial/tender-listing-after-procuringEntity.http
-   :code:

-And indeed we have 2 tenders now.

 To move forward, you need to change status of procedure to ``draft.pending``.
 This will let the bot to pull up :ref:`Agreement` and move tender to the next status.
 If provided information meets all the requirements, than the bot